WHAT PEOPLE ARE SAYING ABOUT DIMITRIS SGOUROS ON THE INTERNET

 single pianist above all others.
 One of Rubinstein's "analogies"

-about choosing favorites was about going to a world-class museum and
+about choosing favorites was about going to a world-class museum

 deciding which painter (Rembrandt, Picasso, Goya, whoever) was the